AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/test.md

 #### Run tests one by one

-In order to run the tests one by one, it needs to build the back-end library first.&#x20;
+In order to run the tests one by one, it needs to build the Backend library first.&#x20;

 ```bash
 // Make sure your current path is AppFlowy/frontend
 cargo make build-test-lib
 ```

-After building the back-end library, you can click the `Run|Debug` button to run the test.
+After building the Backend library, you can click the `Run|Debug` button to run the test.

 <figure><img src="../../../../.gitbook/assets/image.png" alt=""><figcaption></figcaption></figure>